DaveGut/tpLink_Hubitat/Docs/TP-Link-Installation.md

   		2. Copy and paste this data to a new app or new driver page
 		3. Install drivers for device type.

-## Install device into the Tapo phone application (iPhone / Android)
+## Install device into the Tapo or Kasa phone application (iPhone / Android)
 	a.
 Use manufacturer's instruction.
  	b.
 Matter devices.
 Need verification all functions work if installed vi Matter to non-Tapo Application
   	c.
 After installation, CREATE a STATIC IP (DHCP Reservation) for the device on your WiFi Router.

-## Install devices via the Kasa Camera Application
+## Install devices via the TP-Link Installation App
 	a.
 Open a Log Page to view messages/errors during the installation process.
  	b.
 Create/Open the App in Hubitat using "add user app"
  	c.
 If you use non-standard IP segments, update by selecting Modify LAN